“My name is Ozymandias, king of kings. Look upon my works, ye mighty, and despair.”

 - Cornelia Wells Walter: the first female editor of a major daily newspaper, the Boston Evening Transcript

-There are, of course, many other local men and women of achievement who go unnoticed while Boston’s white male political class erects monuments and street names to their own imagined greatness.
+There are, of course, many other local men and women of achievement who go unnoticed while Boston’s white male political class erects monuments and names street names for their own imagined greatness.
 I’m sure you could add more names this list without any trouble.

 The Catch-22 Problem